assareh/tfc-agent/tfc-agent-gke/README.md

 ```
 Login to TFCB and you should see the admin workspace you just created (default: `gke_ADMIN_IAM`).
 Under variables you should see all your Terraform and ENV variables properly set to build out your core GCP Platform.

+## Create Core IAM resources and TFCB workspaces
-3. Click this workspace -> Actions -> Start new plan
+Click `gke_ADMIN_IAM` -> Actions -> Start new plan -> Start Plan

-This will run the IaC in ./gke_ADMIN_IAM and create the access and resources needed by all teams defined in iam_teams{} (./gke_ADMIN_IAM/variables.tf).
-Additionally it will create workspaces gke_cluster and  gke_svc_tfcagents service we will deploy next.
+This will run the IaC in ./gke_ADMIN_IAM and create the access and resources needed by all teams defined in var.iam_teams{} (`./gke_ADMIN_IAM/variables.tf`).
+Additionally it will create workspaces gke_cluster and gke_svc_tfcagents that we will run next.

+**Currently var.iam_teams assumes every team will have its own unique K8s namespace and service account that doesn't currently exist.
+The gke_cluster workspace will read these values and attempt to create them.**

 ## Provision GKE
+Click `gke_cluster` -> Actions -> Start new plan -> Start Plan

+This will run the IaC in ./gke_cluster to create your VPC, GKE cluster, and each of the defined Team's kubernetes namespace and service account.
+Once complete you should have a fully useable GKE cluster with the necessary namespaces created for the teams that will consume it.

 ### Authenticate to GKE on the command line

-1. (Optional) You can get the information from the gke workspace outputs in TFCB.
+You can get the information from the gke workspace outputs in GCP or TFCB UI.
+Alternatively you can use the Terraform CLI!
 If you want to use your CLI, first login.
 ```
 terraform login
 ```